twse/random-stuff/Readable Fonts/Transliteration.md

 Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.

-Miguel Civil created a set of fonts for Semitic etymologies – Nippur-Guti.
-These fonts are only compatible with Windows.

 DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.

 Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription as shown in [this image](http://www.evertype.com/standards/hy/ArmTrans.gif).
 See the related page on the [Evertype site](http://www.evertype.com/standards/hy/jaaip-me1.html) for more info.